CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ...
 ```

-The {{<link url="Smart-System-Manager" text="Smart System Manager">}} suppresses route advertisement automatically when upgrading or troubleshooting an active switch so that there is minimal disruption to the network.-->
+The {{<link url="Smart-System-Manager" text="Smart System Manager">}} suppresses route advertisement automatically when upgrading or troubleshooting an active switch so that there is minimal disruption to the network.

 ## BGP add-path